bsorrentino/bsorrentino/_posts/2020-10-31-Powerapps-tips-use-toggle-to-setfocus.md

 After followed the useful article [Create dialog in powerapps] I surprised that I was not able to set focus on the unique input box contained in dialog.

-**"_Setting focus_"** over control for me was a trivial task but I've understood that in Powerapps it is not so.
-I red the [SetFocus function limitations] but again I did understand the problem.
+I assumed that **“_Setting focus_“** over control was a trivial task but I’ve understood that in Powerapps it is not so.
+I read the [SetFocus function limitations] but again I didn't understand the problem.

-## Diagnosys
+## Diagnosis

 After struggling to investigate the possible causes I understood that problem seemed related to the fact that the input box is initially not visible and when I try to make dialog visible jointly with input box, the subsequent invocation to SetFocus function seems not in-synch with the visible state of control.

-Based upon diagnosys the solution should had to be ensure that invocation to SetFocus function happened after that input control was visible, so how to do this ?
+Based upon diagnosis the solution should had to be ensure that invocation to SetFocus function happened after that input control was visible, so how to do this ?

 ## Solution